mariaubiergo2/PGTA_AsterixDecoder/README.md

 # ASTERIX Executable Instructions

-_This is a message for the teachers, who have the Drive access_ Due to severals technical issues, we can not provide you with a stable version of the setup.
+_This is a message for the teachers, who have the Drive access._

+Due to severals technical issues, we can not provide you with a stable version of the setup.
 However, in the "Ejecutable - AsterixDecoderApp" folder you will find the "AsterixDecoder" application file, which has a different icon: